Garry Buckley

-Garry Buckley (born 19 August 1993) is an Irish professional footballer who plays as a defender or midfielder for League of Ireland First Division club Cobh Ramblers.
-He previously played for Cork City, Sligo Rovers and Galway United.
+Garry Buckley (born 19 August 1993) is an Irish retired professional footballer who plays as a defender or midfielder.
+During his career played for Cork City, Sligo Rovers, Galway United and Cobh Ramblers.

 Career

 Youth career

 Buckley grew up in Ballyvolane on the north side of Cork and began playing schoolboy football with local club Leeds, before joining the Academy of League of Ireland club Cork City in 2011, becoming a part of their under-19 side that won the double two years in a row before joining the first team.